|

 Evans Region

-West of Denver, this region was accessible from Eddie's first house
+little further west of Denver, this region was accessible from Eddie's

-in about 45 minutes making it a great region to visit.
-With two
+first house in about 45 minutes making it a great region to visit.

-14'ers and a few other peaks we've spent plenty of time here.
-Eddie
+With four 14'ers and a few other peaks we've spent plenty of time

-has hiked Mt.
-Bierstadt over 20 times (see the fourteeners page).
+here.
+Eddie has hiked Mt.
+Bierstadt over 20 times (see the fourteeners

+page).
 Most of these trips done while getting ready to climb Mt.
-Denali.

 |